augustusnaz/laravel-google-merchant-api/README.md

 If `schedule_orders_check` is set as true in the config, the package will regularly scout un-acknowledged orders and will fire a `\MOIREI\GoogleMerchantApi\Events\NewOrdersScoutedEvent` event.
 This event includes an **array** of orders of class `\MOIREI\GoogleMerchantApi\Contents\Order`.
 The orders are structured as per the [Order Resource](https://developers.google.com/shopping-content/v2/reference/v2.1/orders#resource).

-Example response in your listener:
+Example handle in your listener:

 ```php
 use MOIREI\GoogleMerchantApi\Events\NewOrdersScoutedEvent;